arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Theeffectsofinstructionalevents/Presentationpromptingandpracticevariables/Promptingvariablesandtheireffects/Effectsofpromptingbeforeduringandafterpresentationofthepracticestimulus/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Effects of prompting before, during, and after presentation of the practice stimulus "
+title: 'Effects of prompting before, during, and after presentation of the practice stimulus '
-nav_order: Effectsofpromptingbeforeduringandafterpresentationofthepracticestimulus
-has_children: false
 ---
 # Effects of prompting before, during, and after presentation of the practice stimulus